About Martin's Marine Engineering Page - www.dieselduck.net

 I spent eight years in large school in the US, for some reason people were always referred to by their last name, I think it was meant to be "Mr. Leduc", but it really ended up being "Leduc".
 Well, being French Canadian and in Kansas, it was only a matter of seconds before someone mispronounce my name to Lettuce, Leeduck, Le doook and the likes.
 The most common became "La Duck", so, why fight it.

 I always had a propensity towards anything that moved and especially big heavy diesel powered movers.
 Later in my early adulthood and in mechanic school, most people thought I was taking baths in diesel because, I was always tinkering on engine and reeked of the stuff.
 Truth be told, the wife always loved it (yeah - were both pretty strange people).
 So the two of us stuck together nicely as did the nick name, and I figured it was a shorter to register as URL than www.martinsmarineengineeringpage.com - and www.mmep.com was already taken, so there is the full story.

-A few years later, I happen to glance to the navigational chart of the southern BC coast, when I saw the Duck Lake next to Martin Lake, so I guess its just fits nicely and is meant to be...
+A few years later, I happen to glance to the navigational chart of the southern BC coast, when I saw the Duck Lake next to Martin Lake, so I guess its just meant to be...

 My primary objective remains to increase the content quantity and quality. www.dieselduck.net aims to be the most extensive, accessible collection of practical and realistic information for Marine Engineering professionals on the internet.